 - MRST Graduate Assistantship

-Marco graduate students have also received numerous prestigious outside fellowships, including: Fulbright awards, the Rome Prize, fellowships at the Warburg Institute, and more.
+Marco graduate students have also received numerous prestigious outside fellowships, including: Fulbright awards, the Rome Prize, research fellowships from the Warburg Institute and the Hill Museum & Manuscript Library, and more.

 Additionally, the Marco Institute offers a Summer Latin Program every summer, with courses in medieval Latin at the beginner, intermediate, and advanced level.
 The program is free for all Marco graduate students.